jmontejo/for-students/_triggerAPI/02_apiintro.md

 ```
 And the output will be `HLT_g140_loose`.

 When reconstructing any object in the detector, we use some _identification_ criteria, which measures how probable it is that the energy deposited in the detector is indeed a photon (or any other object).
-Right now we are looking into _loose_, that means that we call a photon any energy deposity that looks roughly like a photon.
+Right now we are looking into _loose_, that means that we call a photon any energy deposit that looks roughly like a photon.
 With this we make sure that all or most of the real photons are identified, but unfortunately we also call photons a lot of stuff that is not actually a photon, like a $\pi_0$.
 These are usually called fake photons.
 By making the identification stronger, we reduce a lot of the fakes, but we also start to lose a small percent of the real photons.
 The optimal choice depends on the analysis.
 TriggerAPI is aware of all these variations, and shows the lowest-unprescaled of each kind, since they can not be compared directly.
 Let's look at all the options of multi-photon triggers:
 ```python
 multiphoton = TriggerAPI.getLowestUnprescaled(TriggerPeriod.y2018, TriggerType.g_multi)
 for trigger in multiphoton: